Do You Need Small Business Insurance in Missouri?

 - The largest share of employment is comprised of businesses with fewer than 100 employees

 Missouri mandates certain small business insurance coverage, while recommending others, for unexpected events like theft, data breaches, and employee accidents, to name a few.
 We’ve done the research and here are state recommendations for small businesses in Missouri.

 In Missouri, almost all types of businesses with five or more employees must carry Workers’ Compensation insurance.
 So, if an employee becomes injured while working, this coverage will typically help with medical treatment fees.
 It also helps shield a small business from on-the-job employee accident or injury lawsuits.

 All drivers in Missouri are required to carry insurance for their vehicles—including small businesses.
 This insurance typically covers both property damage and liability.
 The minimum benefits for Missouri include ($25,000 per person/$50,000 per accident) for bodily injury liability and ($25,000 per accident) for property damage liability.

 A Business Owner’s Policy (or BOP) is a cost-effective way for small business owners in Missouri to bundle both property insurance and general liability into one comprehensive policy.
 It typically covers losses of and damage to buildings, machinery and equipment, and business personal property.
 BOP also covers bodily injury to customers, personal and advertising claims, and medical expenses.

 General Liability Insurance.

-This coverage helps small businesses owners manage the financial burden of paying out costly customer injury claims, as well as legal expenses related to slander and libel lawsuits.
+General liability coverage helps small business owners manage the financial burden of paying out costly customer injury claims, as well as legal expenses related to slander and libel lawsuits.
 If you intend to lease space for your small business, this type of coverage may be required by the commercial leasing agent.

 Professional Liability Insurance.